smart-on-fhir/cumulus-library/docs/creating-studies.md

 # Actions can have the following fields:
 #   - 'description', which will be displayed in the CLI while the action is being run
-#   - 'files', which is a list of files to process (raw sql, python builders, or toml workflows)
-#   - 'action_type', which determines what the action does.
+#   - 'type', which determines what the action does, and which parts of the library CLI the
+#     action is invoked by.
 Valid types:
-#      - 'serial' (default if action_type is not specified) runs the files in order, one at a time
+#      - 'build:serial' (default if action_type is not specified) runs the files in order, one at a time
-#      - 'parallel' will run the files concurrently, which is faster but assumes no interdependencies
+#      - 'build:parallel' will run the files concurrently, which is faster but assumes no interdependencies
+#      - 'export:counts' will export a set of tables to disk, tagging them as cube tables
+#      - 'export:annotated_counts' will export a set of tables to disk, tagging them as cube tables
+#         with additional metadata columns
+#      - 'export:flat' will export a set tables to disk, tagging them as flat statistics tables
+#      - 'export:meta' will export a set tables to disk, tagging them as metadata tables
 #      - 'submanifest' loads a list of actions from another file.
-Those actions use the
-#        same format as those from the main manifest
+A submanifest can contain
+#        any of the above action types
+# There are some action fields that are only used by certain action types:
+# - build & submanifest actions have a field, 'files', which is a list of files to process (raw sql, python builders, or toml workflows, submanifests)
+# - export actions have a field, 'tables', which is a list of tables to export to disk

 # This double bracket defines a new array inside of stages, define_population
 [[stages.define_population]]